mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 > The MXC vision is to introduce a systematic process to both simplify and
 > increase data transactions for AI and blockchain devices.

-The decentralized infrastructure upon which MXC’s system is based is the future of Low Power Wide Access Network (LPWAN) and the Machine eXchange Protocol (MXProtocol).
+The decentralized web3 and metaverse infrastructure upon which MXC’s system is based is the future of Low Power Wide Access Network (LPWAN) and the Machine eXchange Protocol (MXProtocol).
 Utilizing this solid device network foundation, MXC is introducing an extraordinarily unique token, MXC, which